IRTF-HRPC/.github/hrpccharter.md

  * Internet drafts, some of which may be put in IRTF RFC stream.
 These will concern progress of the project, methodology, and will define any possible protocol considerations.
  * Research papers concerning both policy and academic topics which can include in-depth analysis, discussions and review of the values embedded in the Internet architecture, for publication elsewhere.
- * Protocol analysis.
-Data analysis and visualization of (existing) protocols to research their concrete impact on human rights and the public interest.
+ * Protocol analysis, which can include data analysis and visualization of (existing) protocols to research their concrete impact on human rights and the public interest.

 HRPC research group does not set policy for the IETF.